yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

    - `contact.phoneNumber`: Phone number
    - `contact.addressLine1`, `contact.addressLine2`, `contact.addressLine3`: Address lines
    - `contact.linkedin`, `contact.facebook`, `contact.twitter`: Social media links (set to `""` if not)
-4. Click the "Commit changes..." button to save changes
+4. Click the green "Commit changes..." button to save changes
 5. Enter a commit message (e.g., "Update English profile information") and click "Commit changes"
+   (Choose Commit directrly to the `main` branch)

 > **Tip**: For unnecessary items, set an empty string `""` or enter `null`.
 > **Tip**: If you want to remove the social media links at the bottom of the page, set `contact.socialMedia` to `""`.